 In our blog on the Kirkpatrick model we overview the four steps that make up a comprehensive evaluation.
 It’s often acknowledged that the first two steps are a lot easier to evaluate than the last two.
-Because of this learning training managers often overlook the last stages and don’t complete their evaluation.
+Because of this learning training managers often overlook the last stage and don’t complete their evaluation.

 2: Evaluation isn’t Seen as a Priority

 Evaluation is often the first thing that training managers cut out from their schedule when they get pressed for time.
 If your job is to create learning content – then that’s what you’ll prioritise.
 This can leave training evaluation at the back of the queue.